johnnovak/RML-Amiga/website/docs/manual/troubleshooting.md

 ## Black screen or stuck image at startup

-You are probably using some global frame limiter, frame capper, or you have changed the default global settings of your GPU driver to force vsync in all programs.
+You are probably using some global frame limiter or frame capper, or you have changed the default global settings of your GPU driver to force vsync in all programs.